mmberg/pythonescaperoom/README.md

 Just start ``EscapeRoomWeb.py`` or use the batch file start.bat (on Windows) or start.sh (Linux).
 This will start a web server on http://localhost:5000 (not https!).
 Please open this URL in your web browser to start the game.

-If Python is not in your system's path, you might need to use the complete path to python.
+If Python is not in your system's path, you might need to use the complete path to Python.
 On Windows, it's recommended to set the path to Python (e.g. ``C:\Users\<user>\AppData\Local\Programs\Python\Python312\``) in the PATH environment variable.

 # Install requirements